ibm-cloud-docs/hs-crypto/initialize-hsm-cli.md

   ```
   {: pre}
 - Go to the **Manage** tab of your instance dashboard to [manage root keys and standard keys](/docs/hs-crypto?topic=hs-crypto-get-started#manage-keys).
 To find out more about programmatically managing your keys, check out the {{site.data.keyword.hscrypto}} [key management API reference doc](https://{DomainName}/apidocs/hs-crypto){: external}.
-- To learn more about using Enterprise PKCS #11 APIs to perform cryptographic operations for your applications, check out [Encrypt your data with Cloud HSM](/docs/hs-crypto?topic=hs-crypto-get-started#encrypt-data-hsm) and the [GREP11 API reference doc](/docs/hs-crypto?topic=hs-crypto-grep11-api-ref).
+- To learn more about performing cryptographic operations with the cloud HSM, see [Introducing cloud HSM](/docs/hs-crypto?topic=hs-crypto-introduce-cloud-hsm).
 - Use {{site.data.keyword.hscrypto}} as the root key provider for other {{site.data.keyword.cloud_notm}} services.
 For more information about integrating {{site.data.keyword.hscrypto}}, check out [Integrating services](/docs/hs-crypto?topic=hs-crypto-integrate-services).
+- For information on how to rotate the master key, see [Rotating master keys with the IBM Cloud TKE CLI plug-in](/docs/hs-crypto?topic=hs-crypto-rotate-master-key-cli).